jacobrask/eslint-plugin-sorting/README.md

         "sorting"
       ],
       "rules": {
-        "sorting/sort-object-props": [ 1, "ignoreCase" ]
+        "sorting/sort-object-props": [ 1, { ignoreCase: true, ignoreMethods: false } ]
       }
     }

-By default all rules are case insensitive.
+By default all rules are case insensitive and methods (functions as values) are not ignored.

 Warnings: